We had a lot of strong wind and heavy rain showers overnight. Never mind the rain would have given the roof a good wash.

 I think it was while I was sat munching on my Weetabix, those mini bales of hay, that I looked at the clock on the 'mantelpiece', then looked again.
 Oh dear, time to confess to The Chef that I'd set the alarm clock an hour too early.
 We had got up at 06:45 and not 07:45.
 Oh well at least we didn't have to worry about having to run for the bus.

 That's the annoying thing about local time in Spain.
 The Greenwich Meridian passes north to south just down the road from here, between Benicassim and Costellό de la Plana.
 Therefore nowhere in Spain has reason to be on GMT+1.
 The only reason they do it is to match their European neighbours which is understandable.
 But what it really means is that when our clocks say 07:30 here it's really 06:30, which is my defence for our not getting up very early in the mornings.

-Our small coach left at 09:10, ten minutes late because a Brit had to dash all the way back to her pitch to get her campsite-issued ticket, which she didn't really need anyway, given that they arrived at the bus 09:02 and there were just two seats left, logic would have dictated they were both theirs.
+Our small coach left at 09:10, ten minutes late because a Brit couple had to dash all the way back to their pitch to get their campsite-issued ticket, which they didn't really need anyway, given that they arrived at the bus 09:02 and there were just two seats left, logic would have dictated they were both theirs.
 We hadn't been travelling long before the coughing started, I just looked at The Chef and she smiled back.
 After that Norwegian cruise she knew exactly what I was thinking.